Invisible link to canonical for Microformats

 • emotions: a dictionary that specifies the emotions that will be used to annotate agents generated contents (the annotation is performed by a LLM agent reading and evaluating agent generated texts).

-The RSS feeds from which the agents can access and share news are stored in a rss_feeds.json file having the following structure:
+The RSS feeds used to instantiate Pages can be specified stored in a rss_feeds.json file having the following structure:

 [